labgrid-project/labgrid/doc/development.rst

    >>> mf.sync_to_resource()
    >>> path = mf.get_remote_path()

+`ManagedFile` also provides a context manager via the `remote_path()` API, so the above code could also be written as:

+.. doctest:: managed-file

+   from labgrid.util.managedfile import ManagedFile mf = ManagedFile(your_file, your_resource)
+   with mf.remote_path() as path:
+       pass

 Unless constructed with `ManagedFile(..., detect_nfs=False)`, ManagedFile employs the following heuristic to check if a file is stored on a NFS share available both locally and remotely via the same path: